mwaskom/seaborn/README.md

 [![Build Status](https://travis-ci.org/mwaskom/seaborn.png?branch=master)](https://travis-ci.org/mwaskom/seaborn)

 To test seaborn, run `make test` in the source directory.
-This will run the unit-test and doctest suite (using `nose`).
+This will exercise the unit-test and doctest suite (using `pytest`).

 Development